cls-talha/SudokoSolver-with-opencv-Cpp-and-Pytorch/README.md

 ```bash
 pacman -S opencv
 ```
-2. #### Change Directory to Build folder
+2. ### Change Directory to Build folder
 ##### Windows
-Find build Directory Or click on exe file which is present in Root Directory and click on it
+Find build Directory Or click on "exe" file which is present in Root Directory and click on it

 ##### Linux
 Open Terminal and change Directory to Build and type: